rmsk2/minica/README.md

 The `crl` command offers the possibility to create a new CRL for the CA. A CRL lists all the certificates which have been revoked via the `revoke` command.
 During a revocation the certificate serial number of the certificate which is to be invalidated has to be specified via the `--serial` option.
 This serial number has to be identical to the serial number of the certificate as printed by the `list` command.
-An exmaple
+An example

 ```
 V	251004154646Z		02	unknown	/C=DE/O=Daheim/CN=xxxxxxxxxx